mike10004/xvfb-manager-java/README.md

 Runtime and Unit Test Requirements
 ----------------------------------

-Many tests will be skipped if certain programs are not available in the build environment.
-They are identified below by distribution.
+Some programs are required to be installed at runtime, and many tests will be skipped if certain programs are not available in the build environment.
+These prerequisites are listed in the table below by distribution.

 <table>
   <tr>